krishna2803/Snake-GL/README.md

 <img src="img/snek.PNG" width=300px height=300px/>

-Implementation of the classic snake game in C using modern OpenGL.
+Classic snake game in C using modern OpenGL (with Direct State Access).
-OpenGL 4.6 recommended although it should work with 3.0+ as well with some minor tweaks in the code.
+OpenGL 4.6 recommended.
+Although it should work with 4.5 as well with some tweaks in the code.
+Tested on Windows.
 For using in Linux, you'll have to make some more changes.

 `WASD` or arrow keys to start the game and move the snake
 `R` to restart in case of a gameover